-As the US economy expands globally, companies are increasingly hiring individuals with a global mindset, vision and experience.
-This coming year, MBA students will have the opportunity to study abroad in Edinburgh, Scotland and Havana, Cuba.
-Both opportunities to go global with the PC MBA Program will require pre- and post-work and will be for a total of 8 days and 7 nights.
+As the US economy expands globally, companies are increasingly hiring individuals with a global mindset, vision, and experience.
+This coming year, MBA students will have the opportunity to study abroad in London, England.
+Opportunities to go global with the PC MBA Program will require pre- and post-work.
 Cost information to come soon.

 MBA 695- Edinburgh, Scotland: Spring 2018

 Focused on business pending separation from Europe (known as Brexit).

 Be a Project Leader for IGT, MBA 698 Global Project Management: Spring 2017